RIPRAG: Hack a Black-box Retrieval-Augmented Generation Question-Answering System with Reinforcement Learning: Introduction

 \section{Introduction}

-LLMs have revolutionized the field of artificial intelligence, demonstrating remarkable capabilities in understanding and generating human-like text.
-However, their inherent limitation lies in the static nature of their parametric knowledge, which can become outdated or lack specificity for certain domains.
-RAG~\cite{lewis2020retrieval} has been proposed to mitigate this issue by equipping LLMs with access to an external, updatable database.
-This paradigm enhances the factuality and relevance of generated responses, particularly in critical applications like question-answering and content generation, by dynamically retrieving and grounding responses in pertinent information.
+RAG~\cite{lewis2020retrieval} has been proposed to mitigate the inherent limitation of LLMs, which lies in the static nature of their parametric knowledge that can become outdated or lack specificity for certain domains.
+By equipping LLMs with access to an external, updatable database, this paradigm enhances the factuality and relevance of generated responses, particularly in critical applications like question-answering and content generation, through dynamic retrieval and grounding of responses in pertinent information.

 Despite its advantages, the RAG framework introduces new vulnerabilities, primarily through its retrieval component.
 A significant threat is RAG poisoning~\cite{zou2025poisonedrag}, where attackers inject poisoned documents into the database to manipulate the LLM's outputs.
 This attack compromises the system's integrity, leading to the dissemination of misinformation or biased content.
 Such vulnerabilities are particularly concerning when RAG systems are applied to sensitive domains like healthcare, finance, or customer service, where accurate information is paramount.
 For instance, an attacker could poison a financial advisory system to promote a specific stock.